noiseprotocol/noise_spec/noise.md

 ----------------------------

 A sequence of descriptors for pre-messages and messages is a **Noise pattern**.
+A simple pattern might describe a single "box" message that encrypts one plaintext from Alice to Bob.
+A more complex pattern might describe an interactive handshake whereby Alice and Bob mutually authenticate and arrive at a shared session key with forward secrecy.

 A Noise-based protocol combines a pattern and a ciphersuite.
 It may also specify how to initialize Noise session(s), or specify other operations to perform on the sessions (see Section 5.3).
 Finally it may specify application-specific processing rules.

 Some example Noise patterns are defined in Section 7.